Qutuz: Battle of Ain Jalut

-The Battle of Ain Jalut was fought on 3 September 1260 and was one of the most important battles and a turning point in history.
+The Battle of Ain Jalut was fought on 3 September 1260, and was one of the most important battles and a turning point in history.
 In 1250, only ten years before the battle, the Bahariyya Mamluks (Qutuz, Baibars and Qalawun) led Egypt against the Seventh Crusade of King Louis IX of France.
-The Mongol army at Ain Jalut was led by Kitbuqa, a Nestorian Christian Naiman Turk, and accompanied by the Christian king of Cilician Armenia and also by the Christian prince of Antioch.
+The Mongol army at Ain Jalut was led by Kitbuqa, a Nestorian Christian Naiman Mongol, and accompanied by the Christian king of Cilician Armenia and also by the Christian prince of Antioch.
 After the fall of Khawarezm, Baghdad and Syria, Egypt was the last citadel of Islam in the Middle East, and the existence of crusade beach-heads along the coast of the Levant presented a serious menace to the Islamic world.
-Therefore, the future of Islam and of the Christian west as well depended on the outcome of that battle.
+Therefore, the future of Islam and the Christian west as well depended on the outcome of that battle.

-Baibars, who was known to be a swift commander, led the vanguard and succeeded in his maneuver and lured the Mongol army to Ain Jalut where the Egyptian army led by Qutuz waited.
-The Egyptians at first failed to counter the Mongol attack and were scattered after the left flank of their army suffered a severe damage but Qutuz stood firm, he threw his helmet to the air and shouted "O Islam" and advanced towards the damaged side followed by his unit.
-The Mongols were pushed back and fled to a vicinity of Beit She'an, they were quickly followed by Qutuz's forces, but they managed to gather and returned to the battlefield making a successful counterattack.
-Qutuz cried loudly three times "O Islam!
+Baibars, known to be a swift commander, led the vanguard and succeeded in his maneuver and lured the Mongol army to Ain Jalut, where the Egyptian army led by Qutuz waited.
+The Egyptians at first failed to counter the Mongol attack and were scattered after the left flank of their army suffered severe damage, but Qutuz stood firm; he threw his helmet into the air and shouted "O Islam", and advanced towards the damaged side, followed by his unit.
+The Mongols were pushed back and fled to the vicinity of Beisan, Qutuz's forces quickly followed them, but they managed to gather and returned to the battlefield making a successful counterattack.
+Qutuz cried loudly three times, "O Islam!
 O God grant your servant Qutuz a victory against the Mongols".
-The Mongols with their Christian and Muslim allies were then defeated by Qutuz's army and fled to Syria where they became prey for the local population.
+The Mongols with their Christian allies were then defeated by Qutuz's army and fled to Syria where they became prey for the local population.
 Qutuz kissed the ground and prayed while the soldiers collected the booty.
-Kitbuqa, the Commander of the Mongol army, was killed and his head was sent to Cairo.
+Kitbuqa, the Commander of the Mongol army, was killed, and his head was sent to Cairo.